info-201a-sp22/a1-portests/README.md

 ## While You Code: Critical Analysis & Reflection

 - Reflection 1: Why do you think the mean is higher than the median?
 Which metric would you use in a report about this data, and why?
 Please answer in 2-3 sentences (2 points)

+     I think that the New york times data has a higher mean than median.
+I think this because It has a higher for maxes and lower min numbers.

 - Reflection 2: Before actually calculating the number of protests that occurred in 2018, 2019, 2020, record your guesses for the following questions.
 (1 point)

+    my guess currently is 500 people for 2018, around 600 2019, around 550 for 2020.

   Guess: Do you think there were more protests in 2019 than in 2018?
 Why or why not?
 Please answer in 1 or 2 sentences
+        Yes I belive that 2019 will be more than 2018.
+This is because I feel people were more aware later in the years.

   Guess: Do you think there were more protests in 2020 than in 2019?
 Why or why not?
 Please answer in 1 or 2 sentences

+        Yes I do belive that 2020 will have more protest than 2019.
+As I said before, this is because I feel people were more aware later in the years.

 - Reflection 3: Does the change in the number of protests from 2018 to 2019 to 2020 surprise you?
 Why or why not?
 What do you think explains the fluctuation?
 Please answer in 1 or 2 sentences (2 points)